hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Type_struct.3.rst

        {(float, 0), (float,4), (double, 16), (char, 24),
        (char, 26), (char, 27), (char, 28)}

-That is, two copies of :ref:`MPI_FLOAT` starting at 0, followed by one copy of type1 starting at 16, followed by three copies of :ref:`MPI_CHAR`, starting at
+That is, two copies of MPI_FLOAT starting at 0, followed by one copy of type1 starting at 16, followed by three copies of MPI_CHAR, starting at
 26. (We assume that a float occupies 4 bytes.)

 For more information, see section 3.12.1 of the MPI-1.1 Standard.